SkylerRankin/PennLabsApplication/README.md

 - FoodTruckListAdapter

   This adapter specifies how to build each item in the recycler view's list.
 It takes a position as an integer, get the relevant information from the FoodTruckData class, and then fills out the specific layout that is displayed as the view is scrolled.

+- RecentSearchesData

+    This class holds the array of recently searched buildings.
+Ideally, it would write to a SQLite database to persist the searches, but for now it just holds them while the app is running.

 ##### Other Resource files
 The strings.xml file holds the strings that are statically set in the application.
 The styles.xml holds the themes for the appbars as well as the color scheme for the stars/rating bars.